CHILD PROTECTION

 National Redress Scheme

-The vision of the Baptist Churches of South Australia is to be a movement of local churches thriving in Jesus, transforming the world.
-Part of our mission and commitment to
+The vision of the Baptist Churches of South Australia and the Northern Territory is to be a movement of local churches thriving in Jesus, transforming the world.
+Part of our mission and commitment to build healthy churches is to ensure our churches are safe places.

-Throughout the Royal Commission into Institutional Responses to Child Sexual Abuse, it became apparent that many people spoke up and report to the institutional abuser, but were sadly dismissed, ignored or mistreated.
+Throughout the Royal Commission into Institutional Responses to Child Sexual Abuse, it became apparent that many people spoke up and reported to an institutional abuser, but were sadly dismissed, ignored, or mistreated.

 In 2015, the Royal Commission issued a ‘Redress and Civil Litigation’ report which included recommendations for the establishment of a National Redress Scheme.
 The aim of the National Redress Scheme is to provide justice for victims: